vsespb/mt-aws-glacier/README.md

 		./mtglacier.pl delete-vault myvault --config=glacier.cfg

+	(note: currently Amazon Glacier does not return error if vault is not exists)

 ## Restoring journal

 In case you lost your journal file, you can restore it from Amazon Glacier metadata